danielthalhuber/c0d3-curriculum-20200312-review/lessons/js00-foundations/challenges/README.md

    - [Code](07.js)
    - [Test](07.test.js)

+8. Functional Sum:

-8. takes in 2 numbers and returns a function.
+   - Goal: write a function called solution that takes in 2 numbers and returns a function.
 When the returned function is called, return the sum of the 2 input parameters.

-   - Example:
+   - Examples:

      ```js
      resf = solution(5, 6); // a is a function